miemiy/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ## Automate driver and firmware updates with MDT on Windows 10

 While the [Microsoft Deployment Toolkit (MDT)](/previous-versions/windows/it-pro/windows-10/deployment/deploy-windows-mdt/get-started-with-the-microsoft-deployment-toolkit) isn’t supported for ARM-based devices or Windows 11, it remains a useful tool for automating updates on x86-based Surface devices running Windows 10.
 Use task sequences to install drivers and updates during OS deployment, ensuring devices are up to date from the start.
 To learn more, see [Task Sequence Steps](/mem/configmgr/mdt/task-sequence-steps).

-## Security benefits of driver and firmware updates

-Keeping drivers and firmware up to date ensures:

-- **Enhanced security**: Regular updates reduce vulnerabilities by addressing firmware-level risks.
-- **Improved performance**: Drivers aligned with the latest OS updates ensure the best experience.
-- **Simplified management**: Using tools like Intune and the Surface Management Portal ensures seamless deployment and tracking of updates, reducing administrative overhead.

 ## Learn more